pivotal/docs-tap/getting-started.md

 Deploy the application to view it updating live on the cluster.
 This will demonstrate how your code changes will behave on a production-like cluster early in the development process.

-To live update your application, follow the steps below:
+To live update your application, complete the following steps:

 1. From the Command Palette (⇧⌘P), type in and select **Tanzu: Live Update Start**.
 Tanzu Logs opens up in the Output tab and you will see output from the